dariosanfilippo/edgeofchaos/README.md

 ## Overview of the library modules

-    alleoc.lib:         access to all Edge of Chaos library modules from a single point.
+    allEOC.lib:         access to all Edge of Chaos library modules from a single point.

-    auxiliary.lib:      auxiliary functions library for testing, analysis, inspection, and debugging.
+    auxiliaryEOC.lib:   auxiliary functions library for testing, analysis, inspection, and debugging.

-    delays2.lib:        delay line functions library with
+    delaysEOC.lib:      delay line functions library with
                         samplerate-independent delay parameters based on
                         aust's delay lines for integer and fractional delays.

     edgeofchaos.lib:    this file provides access to all the Edge of Chaos library modules through a series of environments.

-    filters2.lib:       filters library containing bilinear transform and topology preserving transform implementations
+    filtersEOC.lib:     filters library containing bilinear transform and topology preserving transform implementations
                         (zero-delay feedback) of allpass, lowpass, highpass,
                         bandpass, bandstop, shelving, and state-variable